phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-tools/doc-cart.md

 ![Screenshot](../../img/cart/cart2.png)

-To this end, use "empty the cart in the group", use "select a group".
+To this end, use "Empty Cart to Group", use "Select an existing Group".

 ![Screenshot](../../img/cart/cart3.png)

 ##Delete a person from the cart

-1. open the cart menu, then "display cart", and the button "empty cart"
+1. open the cart menu, then "View Cart", and the button "Empty Cart"
 2. At the bottom of the page, one can view the persons in the cart which allows them to delete one or several persons from the cart

 > Note: To empty completely the cart click on the button "empty cart" at the top of the page, or in the menu. **Warning: To empty completely the cart click on the button "empty cart" at the top of the page, or in the menu.**